 i.
 Digitization of the Research, Policy and Planning Department (RPPD) Surveys ii.
-Establishment of a Data Warehouse as a Central Repository for Economic and other Analyses cannot be used to perform complex queries for business analytics.
-Therefore, there is a need for the creation and maintenance of a centralized repository to host data from dispersed sources (externally and internally) that will be used for reporting, economic and other analysis which will help improve the quality, consistency and accuracy of data from the enterprise.
+Establishment of a Data Warehouse as a Central Repository for Economic and other Analyses a need for the creation and maintenance of a centralized repository to host data from dispersed sources (externally and internally) that will be used for reporting, economic and other analysis which will help improve the quality, consistency and accuracy of data from the enterprise.